dxw/govsite/README.md

 * Google Analytics baked in
 * Browser support for IE7+, Firefox, Chrome, Safari, plus popular mobile browsers.

-For more information about functionality, please refer to our blog post about GovSite (ADD LINK TO BLOG POST ABOUT GOVSITE).
+For more information about functionality, please refer to our [blog post about GovSite](https://www.dxw.com/2015/03/govsite-a-flexible-wordpress-theme-developed-by-dxw/).

 Installation